Workshops That Engage, Educate & Inspire

 • Many of us carry an inner burden of self-judgment and shame, often rooted in past experiences, unmet expectations, or internalized criticism.
 This workshop offers a compassionate space to explore the difference between self-hatred and self-acceptance, helping participants recognize the harsh inner voices that keep them stuck in cycles of guilt and unworthiness.
 Through reflection, guided exercises, and gentle discussion, we’ll begin the journey toward self-forgiveness—learning to soften the inner critic, acknowledge our humanity, and cultivate a more loving, accepting relationship with ourselves.
 This is an invitation to move from self-rejection to self-compassion and forgiveness one step at a time.

-• Video - Richard Goodall - AGT
+• Video - Justin Courty - “Hate Myself.”

 19. I Am Not My Diagnosis